mingzehuang/latentcor/paper/paper.md

 In `latentcor`, the inversion of the bridge function $F(\cdot)$ can be computed in two ways.
 The original approach (`method = "original"`) relies on numerical inversion for each pair of variables based on uni-root optimization [@yoon2020sparse].
 Since each pair of variables requires a separate optimization run, the original approach is computationally expensive when the number of variables is large.
-The second approach to invert $F(\cdot)$ is through fast multi-linear interpolation of a finite set of $F^{-1}$ values, pre-calculated on a carefully designed set of grid points (`method = "approx"`).
-This idea has been proposed in
+The second approach to invert $F(\cdot)$ is through fast multi-linear interpolation of pre-calculated $F^{-1}$ values at specific sets of interpolation grid points (`method = "approx"`).
+This construction has been proposed in
 [@yoon2021fast] and is available for continuous/binary/truncated pairs in the current version of `mixedCCA`.
 However, that implementation lacks the ternary variable case and relies on an interpolation grid with a large memory footprint. `latentcor` includes the ternary case and provides an optimized interpolation grid by redefining the bridge functions on a rescaled version of Kendall's $\tau$.
 Here, the scaling adapts to the smoothness of the underlying type of variables by simultaneously controlling the approximation error at the same or lower level.
-As a result, `latentcor` has significantly smaller memory footprint and smaller approximation error compared to `mixedCCA`.
+As a result, `latentcor` has significantly smaller memory footprint (see in the
+Table below) and smaller approximation error compared to `mixedCCA`.

 \newpage